 Ok, we have our code, why don’t we test it.
 My favourite part of the code.

 Let’s Create The Add-In To Count Coloured Cells In Excel.

 First Things First…What Is An Excel Add-In?.

 An Excel add-in is simply a File with an extension of .xlam or .xll.
-Files are loaded up when Excel starts up and contain VBA code (.xlam extensions) that add extra functionality to Excel.
+Files are loaded up when Excel starts up and contain VBA code (.xlam extensions) that add extra functionality.
 They usually save you time, and or help you avoid errors.
-While there are Add-Ins that are already available with Excel, and there are a lot of Add-Ins that are a lot of third party Add-Ins – a lot of them free to download.
+While there are Add-Ins that are already available, and there are a lot of Add-Ins that are a lot of third party Add-Ins – a lot of them free to download.
 Just take a look around.
 So, just follow the next steps to convert the Macro to reuse as an Add-In

 - Click on the File Tab